lf-/notion-entry/README.md

 Install nightly Rust.
 See <https://rustup.rs>.

+Checkout this repository.
+You can run the software directly from this checkout by using `cargo run` in place of `notion-entry` in the commands that follow.
+You can also install the software into your home directory with `cargo install --locked --path .`.

 Create a Notion integration: <https://www.notion.so/my-integrations>.

 Share the database you want to enter data into and also any databases it has